 The Lord's servant was "called ... in righteousness".
 In connection with righteousness.
-The "righteousness of the Lord" is goodness and the perfection of the Lord, the standard principle by which he acts.
-He demands that the entire human race be righteous, that is, good, perfect, but at every step the human race - even his chosen people, Israel - has proven to be unrighteous.
-Even obedience to all the ceremonies of the Old Testament law has failed to produce a righteous people.
+The "righteousness of the Lord" is goodness and the perfection of the Lord, the standard by which he acts.
+He demands that the entire human race be righteous, that is, good, perfect, but at every step the human race - even his chosen people, Israel - has proven to be unrighteous, sinful.
+Even obedience to all the ceremonies of the Old Testament law has failed to produce a righteous people, for no one can obey perfectly as God demands.